Here's a map of all the outdoor skating rinks in Toronto

-A trip to the Evergreen Brick Works during the winter will fill your day with great eats, shopping and outdoor fun.
-One of the highlights is surely the skating rink, which loops around pine trees and makes for a scenic skate.
+A trip to Ontario Place during the winter will fill your evening with great eats and stunning light installations by local artists.
+Aside from that, one of the highlights is the skating rink, which is illuminated with magical lights around it.

 You know Toronto has reached peak winter when you can officially skate on Grenadier Pond in High Park.
 There are only about a dozen days in a normal winter when the ice is expected to be skate-able, so keep your eyes peeled for updates on conditions.

-The Natrel Rink's location, shape and amenities make for a thrilling skate.
+Natrel Rink's location, shape and amenities make for a thrilling skate.
 There are plenty of benches along the rink and a large change room to warm up and store your things.
-You'll also find a cafe with warm drinks and snacks and on Saturdays they host DJ Skate nights.
+You'll also find a cafe with warm drinks and snacks and on Saturdays they host DJ skate nights.